mui/material-ui/docs/src/pages/company/careers/product-manager.md

 ### Why this is interesting

-Our solution empowers React developers to build awesome applications – hundreds of thousands of developers use Material-UI every month.
+Our solution empowers React developers to build awesome applications – hundreds of thousands of developers use MUI every month.

 But providing React components isn't enough.
 In our [last developer survey](/blog/2020-developer-survey-results/), we learned that the majority of our audience are full-stack developers.